Roxana15/manual_testing_project/ItFactory Project/README.md

 ### 1.1.1 Entry criteria defined

-    functional specifications are defined
+    - The test environment is ready
+    - Roles and permissions are alocated
+    - User created
-    roles needed for the project are allocated initial project risks were detected and mitigated
+    - Initial project risks were detected

-1.1.3 Exit criteria defined
+### 1.1.2 Exit criteria defined

     number of unresolved bugs is insignificant or they have low priority all tests have been executed